viperproject/prusti-dev/README.md

 The easiest way to try out Prusti is by using the ["Prusti Assistant"](https://marketplace.visualstudio.com/items?itemName=viper-admin.prusti-assistant) extension for VS Code.

-Alternativelly, if you wish to use Prusti from the command line there are two options:
+Alternatively, if you wish to use Prusti from the command line there are two options:
 * Download the precompiled binaries for Ubuntu, Windows, or MacOS from [the latest GitHub release](https://github.com/viperproject/prusti-dev/releases/latest).
 * Compile from the source code, running `./x.py setup` and `./x.py build --release`.